unitpoint/os-fcgi/README.md

 Current os-fcgi version uses 8 threads and listens 127.0.0.1:9000

 os-fcgi config is not used at the moment.
-You could view a demo usage at http://objectscript.org
+You could view a demo usage at http://objectscript.org or checkout repo https://github.com/unitpoint/objectscript.org

 Nginx config example
 ====================